aLohrasbi/greenlight/README.md

 # Greenlight API
-This is a slightly modified implementation of the _Let's Go Further!_ book project. (by Alex Edwards)
+Greenlight API is a production-grade RESTful API in Go, inspired by Alex Edwards' amazing book, Let's Go Further.

 It includes a variety of features such as:
   - CRUD Operations and JSON Error Handling